by Invarians: Roadmap Q3-Q4 2026

 The calibration reference

-Publishes what "nominal" means for each chain: the thresholds that define S1 vs S2, D1 vs D2.
+Publishes what "nominal" means for each chain: the thresholds that define S1 vs S2+/S2-, D1 vs D2+/D2-/D2±, and the third structural axis where applicable (beacon_participation on Ethereum, sequencer_publish_latency on L2).
 Versioned, dated, openly consultable.
 The agent knows what the reference was built on.

 ANS is not a product of Invarians' decision-making: it is the transparent documentation of Invarians' calibration methodology.
 Any protocol integrating Invarians can rely on ANS to answer the question: "who controls calibration, and how?"